 Lists all possible cipher suites corresponding to Description that are available.
-The exclusive option will exclusively list cipher suites introduced in Version whereas the other options are inclusive from the lowest possible version to Version.
-The all options includes all suites except the anonymous.
+The exclusive and exclusive_anonymous option will exclusively list cipher suites first supported in Version whereas the other options are inclusive from the lowest possible version to Version.
+The all options includes all suites except the anonymous and no anonymous suites are supported by default.

 TLS-1.3 has no overlapping cipher suites with previous TLS versions, that is the result of cipher_suites(all, 'tlsv1.3'). contains a separate set of suites that can be used with TLS-1.3 an other set that can be used if a lower version is negotiated.
+PRE TLS-1.3 so called PSK and SRP suites need extra configuration to work see user lookup function.
 No anonymous suites are supported by TLS-1.3.